tsunghanliu/adsb-box.snap/README.md

 ### service status

 Use `adsb-box.piaware-status` to check the stuats of **dump1090**, **piaware**, **faup1090**, and **fa-mlat-client**.
 Due to the security limitations, the output result is not totally correct.
+Use `snap services adsb-box` to check the overview of adsb-box services.

 ### fr24feed status

 If fr24feed is configured correctly, you can find the web here `http://your-device-ip:8754/`.

+### pfclient status

+Check the pfclient built-in web at `http://your-device-ip:30053/`.

+## rtl-sdr tools.
+Use ` $ sudo adsb-box.rtltest` to run the rtl_test utility.
+You can use it to do PPM error measurement (`-p`) or other tests.
+Use `-h` to show the help messages.

 # Upgrade, backup and restore